AdityaBahl/Whatsapp-Message-Sender/README.md

 3. **Sending messages from a script:** Pywhatkit can be used to send messages from a script, which can be useful for sending messages as part of a larger automation or data processing workflow.

-4. No need of phone : As the Pywhatkit uses WhatsApp web, it does not require a phone to be connected to the computer.
+4. **No need of phone:** As the Pywhatkit uses WhatsApp web, it does not require a phone to be connected to the computer.

 5. Personalization : Pywhatkit can be used to send personalized messages to a large number of recipients, which can be useful for marketing or other purposes.